 - Use a modified MLA citation style for all citations in Open Access Article Collection.
-A useful resource for MLA citation style guidelines is the Purdue OWL (https://owl.english.purdue.edu/owl/resource/747/01/). - Always double check to make the citation is in the modified MLA format. - For articles or book chapters with three or more authors use et al after the name of first author. - If there are not page numbers use the article number instead in the citation. - Example: Genova, Antonio et al. "Solar System Expansion and Strong Equivalence Principle as Seen by the NASA MESSENGER Mission."
+A useful resource for MLA citation style guidelines is the Purdue OWL (https://owl.english.purdue.edu/owl/resource/747/01/). - For articles or book chapters with three or more authors use et al after the name of first author. - If there are not page numbers use the article number instead in the citation. - Example: Genova, Antonio et al. "Solar System Expansion and Strong Equivalence Principle as Seen by the NASA MESSENGER Mission."
 Nature Communications 9, 1 (January 2018): 289 © 2018 The Author(s)